 The University purchased other authorized coverage from private insurance companies through the North Carolina Department of Insurance.
-These purchased coverages are: "all-risk" for computers and miscellaneous equipment covering all perils including fire (replacement cost on listed computers and miscellaneous equipment. \$5,000 deductible per event); study abroad accident and health (\$250,000 per injury or sickness medical expenses, \$10,000 accidental death and dismemberment, \$50,000 repatriation of remains, \$200,000 evacuation benefit limit, \$1,500 bedside visit); international students accident and sickness (\$150,000 maximum limit for medical expenses, \$10,000 accidental death and dismemberment, \$15,000 for repatriation of remains and \$50,000 lifetime benefit for medical evacuation); robbery and safe burglary (\$1,000,000 per event, \$25,000 deductible); musical instruments (stated value cash replacement value with \$500 deductible); fine art (property coverage - museum collection and temporary loan, Limits of Liability: \$250.0 million limit at insured premises, \$25.0 million at any other location, \$25.0 million limit in transit on any one conveyance, exhibition, and location, \$70.0 million for TRIA (Terrorism Risk Insurance Act), and \$250.0 million aggregate limit in any one loss or disaster; Deductibles: \$2,500); University intern liability (\$1.0 million per incident / \$3.0 million per year, professional liability included for HOSA interns only); business travel (\$100,000 maximum medical expense, \$10,000 maximum accidental death and dismemberment maximum benefit. \$100,000 medical evacuation maximum benefit); boiler and machinery (\$50.0 million equipment breakdown limit, \$5,000 deductible); leased computer equipment (stated value with \$10,000 deductible for medical equipment and \$500 deductible for all other); athletic accident (maximum medical coverage limit \$75,000, with \$0 deductible, maximum death specific loss \$50,000); physicians professional medical liability (\$1.0 million per person, \$3.0 million total); postal bond (coverage limit \$30,000); non-physicians professional medical liability (individual policies) (\$1.0 million per person, \$3.0 million total); medical professional liability professional - Kinesiology (\$1.0 million per occurrence, \$3.0 million aggregate) - Genetic Counseling (\$2.0 million per occurrence, \$4.0 million aggregate); student health; camp accident (\$250,000 accidental death and dismemberment maximum annual limit); club sports travel (\$10,000 accidental death and dismemberment); volunteer liability (\$1.0 million per incident / \$3.0 million per year).
+These purchased coverages are: "all-risk" for computers and miscellaneous equipment covering all perils including fire (replacement cost on listed computers and miscellaneous equipment, \$5,000 deductible per event); study abroad accident and health (\$250,000 per injury or sickness medical expenses, \$10,000 accidental death and dismemberment, \$50,000 repatriation of remains, \$200,000 evacuation benefit limit, \$1,500 bedside visit); international students accident and sickness (\$150,000 maximum limit for medical expenses, \$10,000 accidental death and dismemberment, \$15,000 for repatriation of remains and \$50,000 lifetime benefit for medical evacuation); robbery and safe burglary (\$1,000,000 per event, \$25,000 deductible); musical instruments (stated value cash replacement value with \$500 deductible); fine art (property coverage - museum collection and temporary loan, Limits of Liability: \$250.0 million limit at insured premises, \$25.0 million at any other location, \$25.0 million limit in transit on any one conveyance, exhibition, and location, \$70.0 million for TRIA (Terrorism Risk Insurance Act), and \$250.0 million aggregate limit in any one loss or disaster; Deductibles: \$2,500); University Intern liability (\$2.0 million per incident / \$4.0 million per year; business travel (\$100,000 maximum medical expense, \$10,000 maximum accidental death and dismemberment maximum benefit, \$100,000 medical evacuation maximum benefit); boiler and machinery (\$50.0 million equipment breakdown limit, \$5,000 deductible); leased computer equipment (stated value with \$10,000 deductible for medical equipment and \$500 deductible for all other); athletic accident (maximum medical coverage limit \$75,000, with \$0 deductible, maximum death specific loss \$50,000); physicians professional medical liability (\$1.0 million per person, \$3.0 million total); postal bond (coverage limit \$30,000); non-physicians professional medical liability (individual policies) (\$1.0 million per person, \$3.0 million total); medical professional liability - Kinesiology (\$1,000,000 per occurrence, \$3,000,000 aggregate) - Genetic Counseling (\$2.0 million per occurrence, \$4.0 million aggregate); student health; camp accident (\$250,000 accidental death and dismemberment maximum annual limit); club sports travel (\$10,000 accidental death and dismemberment); volunteer liability (\$1.0 million per incident / \$3.0 million per year).

-NOTE 14 - COMMITMENTS AND CONTINGENCIES
+NOTE 15 - COMMITMENTS AND CONTINGENCIES

-- A. Commitments The University has established an encumbrance system to track its outstanding commitments on construction projects and other purchases.
-Outstanding commitments on construction contracts were \$45,800,480 at June 30, 2015. - B. Pending Litigation and Claims The University is a party to litigation and claims in the ordinary course of its operations.
+A. Commitments - The University has established an encumbrance system to track its outstanding commitments on construction projects and other purchases.
+Outstanding commitments on construction contracts were \$7,940,015 at June 30, 2016.

+- B. Pending Litigation and Claims The University is a party to litigation and claims in the ordinary course of its operations.
 Since it is not possible to predict the ultimate outcome of these matters, no provision for any liability has been made in the financial statements.
 University management is of the opinion that the liability, if any, for any of these matters will not have a material adverse effect on the financial position of the University. - C. Other Contingent Receivables The University has received notification of other gifts and grants for which funds have not been disbursed by the resource provider and for which conditions attached to the gift or grant have not been satisfied or, in the case of permanent endowments, cannot begin to be satisfied.
 In accordance with accounting principles generally accepted in the United States of America, these amounts have not been recorded on the accompanying financial statements.
 The purpose and amount of other contingent receivables at year-end are as follows:

-Purpose Amount
+Purpose Purpose Amount

-Pledges to The UNCG Excellence Foundation Endowment Fund Pledges to the Human Environmental Sciences Foundation \$ 444,558
+Pledges to The UNCG Excellence Foundation Endowment Fund \$ 471,389

-Endowment Fund 400

-Pledges to the UNCG Endowment Fund 253,446
+Pledges to the UNCG Endowment Fund 2,229,694